AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 The new Campaign modern UI simplifies marketing campaign design and delivery, and brings consistency, along with other Adobe solutions, including Adobe Experience Platform and Adobe Experience Manager.

 The following integrations are available from Adobe Campaign client console, and not yet available in this version of Campaign Web user interface.

-Use the provided links to browse the Campaign v8 (client console) documentation and learn more about typology rules.
+Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these integrations:

 * Adobe Analytics data usage and KPI sharing.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aa.html){target="_blank"}
 * Audience sharing with Adobe Experience Cloud (Adobe Audience Manager).
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/audience-sharing/sharing-audiences-with-adobe-experience-cloud.html){target="_blank"}